'Disgrace': Ferry chaos firm gives up to £400k in bonuses to execs and staff

 The payment will only be made to staff with one full year of service on March 31, 2023.

-There has been concern that many of CalMac's 700 staff, who are agency, temporary or set contract workers will lose out.
+There has been concern that many of CalMac's 700 staff, who are agency, temporary or set contract workers will lose out, including permanent staff with less than a year's service.

 The publicly subsidised ferry operator made a £2.35m loss in 2021/22.

-Note: An earlier version of this story stated that executives would also receive bonus as part of the payment to staff.
-CalMac have since clarified that this is not the case and have provided the following statement.
-"The article published on the Herald website on 13 July entitled “Ferry chaos firm CalMac gives up to £400k in bonuses to staff” is misleading and contains statements which are false.